vaultah/replicat/README.md

 A snapshot created using an independent key will not be visible.
 A snapshot created using a shared key will be visible, but there will be no available information about it beyond its storage name and the table of chunk references.

+Here are the common parts of replicat repositories, along with some diagrams and comments:

 ![replicat configuration file](https://user-images.githubusercontent.com/4944562/172207128-0eef23bd-6993-419e-bc4b-5355cd2b117c.svg)